Edit

 EMBL scientists investigate rare lung disease

-Science Researchers in EMBL’s Zaugg group have studied the causes of pulmonary arterial hypertension (PAH), a rare disease that causes high blood pressure in the arteries of the lungs.
+Science & Technology Researchers in EMBL’s Zaugg group have studied the causes of pulmonary arterial hypertension (PAH), a rare disease that causes high blood pressure in the arteries of the lungs.
 The study, carried out in collaboration with Stanford University School of Medicine, compared lung cells of patients…

 2020